 While the men of Lieutenant Schrier's Company were scaling the slopes of Mt.
-Surabachi, Corporal Hershel W. Williams of the Headquarters Company assigned to the 1st Battalion, 21st Marines, of the 3rd Marine Division was fighting for his life down below, battling a series of reinforced concrete pillboxes, and trying to open a lane for Marine tanks and infantry advancing across the island.
-Williams began by venturing forward alone, carrying a 70-lb flamethrower, covered only by four supporting riflemen.
-By probing into the Japanese lines, Williams gradually discerned the physical limitations of the enemy bunker's fields of fire, by noting the angles of their defensive fire from various positions.
-In this manner he was able to keep himself concealed just enough to avoid being mortally injured (countless Japanese bullets struck the flame thrower tanks strapped to his back during these encounters).
-Williams slowly worked his way around the flanks of the first bunker and succeeded in neutralizing it using his flame thrower, followed up with a demolition charge he tossed into one of the gun ports.
+Surabachi, Corporal Hershel W. Williams of the Headquarters Company assigned to the 1st Battalion, 21st Marines, of the 3rd Marine Division was fighting for his life down below, battling concrete pillboxes in an attempt to open a lane for tanks advancing across the island.
+Williams volunteered to venture forward alone, carrying a 70-lb flamethrower, covered by two riflemen with M-1's and two using Browning Automatic Rifles (BAR).
+He methodically probed the enemy bunker's fields of fire, his flame thrower tanks being pelted repeatedly by enemy bullets, without impacting its operation.
+In this manner he was able to keep himself concealed just enough to avoid being killed.
+Williams worked his way around the flanks of the first bunker and succeeded in neutralizing it using his flame thrower, followed up with a demolition charge he tossed into one of the gun ports.